-We will further develop the comment system developed by Dr. Palmer and Nakai McAddis.
-The current system is structured like a ball up system where the comments are stored externally and are fetched when needed.
+Team Octo-Docs will further develop the comment system developed by Dr. Palmer and Nakai McAddis.
+The comment system was initially developed as a thesis created by Nakai McAddis for his master requirements.
+Dr. Palmer liked the comment system that he contracted with the Team Octo-Docs to further develop the system.
+Comments are usually stored within the code which makes it harder for people to edit the program in the different language.
 The issue is when different teams scattered across the world and from different languages and cultures embed their comments in the program, the program gets messy.
-This new developed external storage of comments will make it easier to store comments, help structure comments made by non-developers, store comments created by different language, and identify unique development issues.
+This newly developed external storage of comments will make it easier to store comments, help structure comments made by non-developers, store comments created in a different language, and identify unique development issues.

-We will use the PIP package management system and use the Python, JavaScript, Elisp, and Vimscript to expand on the CrossDoc program used in the current comment system.
+The PIP package management system will be used to expand on the CrossDoc program used in the current comment system using Python, JavaScript, Elisp, and Vimscript.
 The plugin for Sublime will be encoded with Python; Atom's plugin will be Javascript; Emacs's plugin will be Elisp, and Vim's plugin will be VimScript.
 The Python library will be used to fetch and update remote data to create and use local and remote comment storage system.
 Git hooks and Commit hashes will be used to integrate with Git closely.

-The command line program portion of CrossDoc will be written exclusively in Python, and delivered using PIP.
+The command line program portion of CrossDoc will be written exclusively in Python and delivered using PIP.
 This command line program will be used as a "back-end" service to provide consistent operations across the text editor plugins listed above.
 Each of the text editor plugin languages provides a method to interact with the shell and to execute shell scripts.
 This is the method we will use to interface with our "back-end" program from the "front-end" text editor plugins.